Federated Prompt Learning for Weather Foundation Models on Devices: Preliminaries and Problem Formulation

-\paragraph{Weather Forecasting.} Considering a ground weather station possesses multivariate time series data denoted by $\mX_i \in \R^{m \times n}$, where $m$ and $n$ indicate the length of the time series and the number of variables, respectively.
-Each time step's sample is represented by $\vx_t \in \R^{1 \times n}$.
-Forecasting multivariate spatial-temporal weather data requires an understanding of the individual station's time series and the complex temporal-spatial pattern of the entire region.
-Based on the forecasting objective of a single station, we categorize the forecasting task into two classes. \textbf{Task1: multivariate to univariate forecasting:} predicting a specific variable in the future $Q$ periods via all variables from the past $P$ periods. \textbf{Task2: multivariate to multivariate forecasting:} predicting all variable in the future $Q$ periods via all variables from the past $P$ periods.
-These can be defined as follow:
+\paragraph{Weather Forecasting.} A multivariate weather time series represented by $\mX_i \in \R^{m \times n}$, where $m$ and $n$ is the series length and the number of variables, respectively.
+Each data point is shown as $\vx_t \in \R^{1 \times n}$.
+The weather forecasting task can be divided into two categories below: \begin{itemize} \item \textbf{Task 1-Multivariate to Univariate Forecasting}: Predicting a single variable for future $Q$ periods using all variables from the past $P$ periods. \item \textbf{Task 2-Multivariate to Multivariate Forecasting}: Predicting all variables for future $Q$ periods from all variables in the past $P$ periods. \end{itemize} These tasks can be defined as follows: